lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 7. The we source clean_responsetime.R which cleans response and response time columns.

-8. Remove duplicate lines (with clean_duplicates.final.R)
+8. Remove duplicate lines (with clean_duplicates.R) — this removes duplicate rows which could have been entered due to data being repeated across figures, two people accidentally entering the same paper or a copy/paste mistake.

 9. Write it all out!